 If the UTI comes back while Clover is on the maintenance dose or if it comes back after she goes through a heat cycle, then we’ll most likely go ahead with the cystoscopy — looking for some sort of physiologic problem.

-At some point, I may write about the current debates about when is the best time to spay / neuter dogs (if at all).
+Learn more about the current debates about when is the best time to spay / neuter dogs (if at all) and why I chose a traditional spay when the time came.
 I may also write about how Clover’s pet insurance is treating this problem.
 For now, I just wanted to get this back story out there and to let you know that she has been a real trooper and seems to be doing well, finally.

 Update: Did Our Plan Work?

 Yes.
 Keeping Clover on maintenance antibiotics until she went through 1 heat cycle (just after her first birthday in June 2015) worked.
 She has not had a single UTI since.